 Here are some of the common ones that I have come across with very brief explanations.
-I will also link to more information when it is available.
+Hopefully it will be helpful with paperwork, meetings etc.

 I could have used this a year ago so I hope it is helpful to you.
 If you are in a meeting or with a group and people that are using terms you don’t understand please ask what they mean, most people will be happy to explain it for you.